destiny-evidence/destiny-repository/docs/procedures/requesting-batch-enhancements.rst

 For Robots
 ----------
 See :doc:`Robot Registration <robot-registration>` for details on how robots are registered.
 Robots poll for batches of references assigned to them for enhancement (robot enhancement batches).
-Each batch is provided in the :attr:`reference_storage_url <libs.sdk.src.destiny_sdk.robots.RobotEnhancementBatch.reference_storage_url>` file.
+Each reference is provided in the :attr:`reference_storage_url <libs.sdk.src.destiny_sdk.robots.RobotEnhancementBatch.reference_storage_url>` file.

 Robot Implementation
 ~~~~~~~~~~~~~~~~~~~~